 Throughout history, our ancestors have relied on numerous herbs and spices, not only for cooking but for their powerful healing properties.
 Few have survived the test of time quite like turmeric, arguably the most well-studied dietary supplement in modern natural medicine.

 Turmeric is a common spice originating from the Curcuma longa plant, a species of ginger native to Southeast Asia.
-The curcuminoids within it have potent anti-inflammatory and antioxidant activity with a wide variety of uses and benefits and very few side effects.
+The curcuminoids within it have potent natural anti-inflammatory and antioxidant activity with a wide variety of uses and benefits and very few side effects.

 1) Helps Arthritis & Joint Pain